 Our friend Emmet is stuck paying the long-term capital gains rate of 20% on his $19,999,900 gain, incurring the same $3,999,980 tax bill as he did in the previous scenario.
 Let's not feel too bad for Emmet, though, since he still walks away with around $15.99 million.

 But Natasha, ever a sharp cookie, made the decision years ago to incorporate as a C Corporation, and her equity now counts as Qualified Small Business Stock.
 What does her tax bill look like?

 The QSBS exemption shields the first $10 million of Natasha's profit, which means she has long-term capital gains exposure on the remaining $9,999,900.
 In the 20% tax bracket, Natasha's tax bill would be just $1,999,980–half of Emmet's bill.

-But wait, there are other ways for Natasha to further reduce her tax bill: If she'd transferred half her stake into a Roth IRA and held it there for 5 years, her retirement account would be shielded from up to another $10,000,000 in capital gains tax exposure.
+But wait, there are other ways for Natasha to further reduce her tax bill: If she'd transferred half her stake into a Roth IRA and held it there for the minimum holding period of 5 years, her retirement account would be shielded from up to another $10,000,000 in capital gains tax exposure.
 The same is true if Natasha would have acquired stock through a trust.